-Operating revenue to fund the activities of the EAHCP is primarily derived from a program AMF, which is assessed against all M&I permit holders based on the amount of groundwater withdrawal permits authorized for 2024.
-The program AMF remains unchanged at \$30 per acrefoot for 2024.
-In addition to revenue collected through the assessment of program AMFs, the 2024 EAHCP Program budget includes pledged revenue from other entities.
+Operating revenue to fund the activities of the EAHCP is primarily derived from a program AMF, which is assessed against all M&I permit holders based on the amount of groundwater withdrawal permits authorized for 2025.
+The program AMF, which represents approximately 95.3% of total revenue, increased from \$30 to \$40 per acre-foot for 2025.
+In addition to revenue collected through the assessment of program AMFs, the 2025 EAHCP Program budget includes pledged revenue from other entities.
 Seven organizations - the Guadalupe Blanco River Authority, Union Carbide, CPS Energy, the San Antonio River Authority, the City of Victoria, the Guadalupe Basin Coalition, and the Nueces River Authority - have pledged their intent to financially assist the EAA in the implementation of the EAHCP.
-Total revenue from these sources is budgeted at \$486,000, approximately 4.1% of total revenue, in 2024.
-Non-operating interest income, which represents approximately 3% of total revenue, is expected to increase in 2024 from 2023, due to market influences as previously discussed in this document.
+Total revenue from these sources is budgeted at \$486,000, approximately 3.3% of total revenue, in 2025.
+Non-operating interest income, which represents approximately 1.4% of total revenue, is expected to decrease in 2025 from 2024, as previously discussed in this document.